Amber-Abuah/Amber-Abuah/README.md

 - 👋 Hi there, nice to meet you, I'm Amber Abuah!
-- 👀 I'm interested in game development within Unity and also enjoy 3D character modelling.
+- 👀 I'm interested in game development within Unity and also enjoy machine learning.
-- 👩‍🎓 I study Computer Science at Royal Holloway University.
+- 👩‍🎓 I am in my final year studying Computer Science BSc at Royal Holloway University.
 - 🍰 I also enjoy baking desserts and gaming in my spare time! 🎮

 <!---